 This graduate course meets jointly with FIN 560.
 The course examines the same topics as FIN 560, but with greater breadth, in greater depth, and with additional assignments.
 This course provides an overview of financial markets and institutions.
-Topics include the workings of various financial markets, 268
+Topics include the workings of various financial markets, the functions of different types of financial institutions, and the regulatory framework for the financial sector.
+The course concludes with an introduction to the types of risks faced by institutions and the basic tools and concepts to manage these risks.
+Further, the course will include topics of current interest.
+Prerequisites: MATH 115 and FIN 601 and ECON 201 and ECON 202